Loíza, Puerto Rico: Gallery

+Pictures of damage caused by Hurricane Maria in 2017:

 Geography

 Loíza belongs to the geographical region called the Coastal Plains of the North.
 Its terrain is uniformly plain, since it doesn't exceed 100 meters above water level.

 According to the United States Census Bureau, the city has a total area of 65.71 sqmi; of which 19.44 sqmi of it is land and 46.27 sqmi of it is water.

 Barrios

 Like all municipalities of Puerto Rico, Loíza is divided into barrios.
 The municipal buildings, central square and large Catholic church are located in a barrio referred to as "el pueblo".